Heat myths in check5 popular heat myths that persist

 blue News fact-checks five of the most popular heat myths: don't believe these big temperature misconceptions.

-1. the myth of the midday heat
+The myth of the midday heat

-Wild West weather with Terence Hill and Bud Spencer - get out of the midday sun or it'll be blasting!
+Wild West weather for Terence Hill and Bud Spencer - get out of the midday sun or it'll be blasting!
 But the western heroes can keep their high noon, because here the highest temperatures are only reached between 5 and 6 pm.
 Meteorologist Jörg Kachelmann explained on his blog that the sun is not at its highest in this country at midday and continues to heat up the ground afterwards anyway.

 But beware: UV radiation is still strongest at midday.